ghislainfourny/jsoniq-tutorial/README.md

 # JSONiq for JSON users
 This tutorial introduces the JSONiq language, which declaratively manipulates JSON data.
-Why don't you go ahead can try the queries of this document on the Zorba [online demo interface](http://try.zorba.io/)?
+Why don't you go ahead can try the queries of this document on a local [Zorba](http://zorba.io) installation?
 You will need to add

     jsoniq version "1.0";